DSgbemisola/Hands-on-Lab-Create-Tables-using-SQL-Scripts-and-Load-Data-into-Tables-in-PgAdmin-4/README.md

 The objectives of this project were to:

-1. Create a database.
+1. Create the sample HR database and tables in PgAdmin.
-2. Create tables using SQL scripts
+2. Solve SQL problems Using String Patterns.
-3. Load data into tables
+3. Solve SQL problems Using Sorting.
+4. Solve SQL problems on Grouping

 # Task A: Creating tables using SQL scripts